valuefish-buaa/NAIC_Person_ReID_DMT/README.md

 - [x] Solving UDA through Generating Pseudo Label
 - [x] Distmat Ensemble
 - [x] FP16
+- [x] Backbones: resnet + efficientnet

-1. Due to the characteristics of the dataset, we find color Jittering can greatly improve model performance.
+1. Due to the characteristics of the dataset, Luo find color Jittering can greatly improve model performance.
 2. Luo rewrote Faster Reranking, using the GPU to calculate the distance, and using sparse matrix storage, which can save GPU memory and RAM to meet the organizer's hardware requirements.
 3. Pseudo label is a common trick used in deep learning competitions.
-We use a trained model to generate pseudo label and add some constraints to get the cleaner label.
+We use a trained model to generate pseudo label and add some constraints to get the cleaner label.( we didn't use)
-4. We use Ranger optimizer to make the model converge faster and better.
+4. Luo use Ranger optimizer to make the model converge faster and better.
 5. FP16 training can save 30% memory cost and  is 30% faster with no precision drop.
 Although we didn't have time to try it in this competition, it proved to be a very useful thing in other competitions.
 Recommend everyone to use.
-You can refer to [apex](https://github.com/NVIDIA/apex) install it. if you don't have apex installed, please turn-off FP16 training by setting SOLVER.FP16=False
+You can refer to [apex](https://github.com/NVIDIA/apex) install it. if you don't have apex installed, please turn-off FP16 training by setting SOLVER.FP16=False (We didn't use)
+6. We use efficientnet as backbone
 ### Project File Structure

 ```